blainekasten/MakeUp.js/README.md

 <code><script src="js/MakeUp.min.js"></script></code>
 3. Set your input tags data-format!

+`<input data-format='xxxxxxxxxx' />`

 ## Currently we support:

-phone, date, numbers, numbers-with-decimals, email, state (all for 'merica formats)
+phone, date, numbers, email, state (all for 'merica formats)

 ##### Internationalization to come...

+# Help us MakeUp better!

+MakeUp.js has been designed to be easily extended and provide the tools to format in any way.
+Look at our [wiki](https://github.com/blainekasten/MakeUp.js/wiki/_pages) on contributing!

 # License